emmamannan/MCP-Server/README.md

 ## 📂 How It Works

-The server stores notes in a local text file: notes.txt All interactions—adding notes, reading them, getting the latest note, and generating an AI summary prompt—are routed through MCP.
+The server stores notes in a local text file.
+All interactions—adding notes, reading them, getting the latest note, and generating an AI summary prompt—are routed through MCP.